The Breast Crawl: Baby's First Amazing Journey

 Latching On: Finally, your baby may open their mouth wide, latch onto the nipple, and start breastfeeding.

-The process can take up to an hour or longer, so patience and trust are needed.
+The process can take up to an hour (or longer), so patience and trust are needed.
 Babies are more capable than we often give them credit for.

 Why is the Breast Crawl Important?